-Improved soil means that the soil is more loose and "crumbly," but hold together when damp and can sustain plant roots.
+Improved soil means that the soil is more loose and "crumbly," but holds together when damp and can sustain plant roots.
 Jump Start improves poor soils by addressing their structure.

 Jump Start also addresses cation exchange capacity.
-Cation exchange capacity is is a measure of the soil's ability to hold positively charged ions.
-Most common soil cations include potassium, ammonium, calcium and magnesium.
+Cation exchange capacity is a measure of the soil's ability to hold positively charged ions.
+Common soil cations include potassium, ammonium, calcium and magnesium.

 What are soil amendments?